condac/cs-rpm/README.md

 Also there is a need to keep the game progress fun so there must be small cheap alternatives early game.
 This is a reason to the size of the coal power beeing a bit smaller but cost factors should be realistic.

+# Cost
+Cost is hard because there is no good value convertion and weekly cost is hard to estimate.
+But there is an average we can calculate and work from there.

+This is the part where you as a community can help calculate some numbers.

 # Powerplants reallife comparision
 Here is the list of the powerplants in the game and whats wrong with them compared to real life...